Tmeister/idea-factory/readme.md

 ### Features
 * AJAX powered front-end submission and voting
-* Limited to logged in users for now
+* Works for both logged-in and logged-out users
 * 1 vote allowed per user per idea
 * Emails the admin of a new submission
 * Automatic setup or use anywhere with a shortcode